 - The trope is then played straight in the In Name Only series adaptation Brooklyn Taxi with a completely different cast using the same character archetypes but this time with a female officer named Cat and a male taxi driver named Leo.

 - The Da Vinci Code pairs the female detective Sophie Neveu with cryptologist Robert Langdon.
 Though Langdon isn't snarky, he is being pursued by police captain Bezu Fache as a prime suspect in the murder of museum curator Jacques Sauniere.

-- In The Dresden Files, Lieutenant Karen Murphy of the Chicago police force often teams up with civilian consultant (and practicing wizard) Harry Dresden in order to solve crimes of a supernatural nature.
-While Harry's non-stop snark and disrespect for authority and Murphy's frustration and irritation at having to seriously work with someone who calls himself a wizard create friction in the first few books, they do eventually come to respect and care for each other as close friends.
+- In The Dresden Files, Lieutenant Karrin Murphy of the Chicago police force often teams up with civilian consultant (and practicing wizard) Harry Dresden in order to solve crimes of a supernatural nature.
+While Harry's non-stop snark and disrespect for authority and Murphy's frustration and irritation at having to seriously work with someone who calls himself a wizard create friction in the first few books, they do eventually come to respect and care for each other as close friends and later more.

 - In Death: Detective Eve Dallas's husband Roarke often get involved in her cases, sometimes by coincidence, sometimes by volunteering his help when he thinks she could use it.
 He is a former street criminal who went legitimate and became a billionaire and the combination of his old talents and his enormous wealth make him very useful to Eve and her squad.

 - In the Nikki Heat novels (originally a Show Within a Show of the Castle TV series that was defictionalized), the tough, savvy Detective Heat (based on Kate Beckett) is paired up with journalist Jameson Rook (an Author Avatar of Rick Castle).